-Cuarón may prioritize his aesthetic choices over his words, but even the visual storytelling—highly successful, such as the case with a jellyfish-shaped parachute on a Russian station, when it's not on the nose—occasionally veers into the risible.
-Upon Ryan's entry into a spacecraft after a particularly tumultuous spin through the stars, Cuarón pushes the imagery of a rebirth.
-Ryan sheds her heavy suit and, weightless and balletic, unfurls into a cradled fetal position in midair; as framed, a ribbed tube dangling behind her stands in for an umbilical chord.
-It's not the only suggestion of a rebirth for the character, but it's the most obvious.
-Bullock attempts to sell her character's lost-in-space angst as well as Ryan's earthbound anxieties, but despite the close-ups and monologue-driven moments, both her and Clooney are undersold by the dialogue (in a moment of desperation, Ryan utters, “Nobody ever taught me how to pray”).
+Cuarón may prioritize his aesthetics above all else, but even the visual storytelling—highly successful, such as the case with a jellyfish-shaped parachute on a Russian station, when it’s not on the nose—occasionally veers into the risible.
+Upon Ryan’s entry into a spacecraft after a particularly tumultuous spin through the stars, Cuarón pushes the imagery of a rebirth.
+Ryan sheds her heavy suit and, weightless and balletic, unfurls into a cradled fetal position in midair, with a ribbed tube dangling behind her standing in for an umbilical chord.
+It’s not the only suggestion of rebirth, but it’s the most obvious.
+Bullock attempts to sell her character’s lost-in-space angst as well as Ryan’s earthbound anxieties, but despite the close-ups and monologue-driven moments, both her and Clooney are undersold by the dialogue (in a moment of desperation, Ryan utters, “Nobody ever taught me how to pray”).

-Despite the infinite background, the film's structure provides for very limited storytelling—simply applying an old-hat Hollywood tale of overcoming adversity without allowing personal baggage to discourage tenacity.
-One of Gravity's opening title card reads “Life in space is impossible,” and by extension it's true of the possibility of Cuarón developing truthful thematic heft: bound by his exploration of technique rather than vital, narrative depth.
+The film’s sense of space is infinite, but the storytelling is limited; it simply applies an old-hat Hollywood tale of overcoming adversity without allowing personal baggage to discourage tenacity.
+An opening title card reads “Life in space is impossible,” and by extension it’s true of the possibility of Cuarón developing truthful thematic heft: bound by his exploration of technique rather than vital, narrative depth.
 The gut-wrenching, immersive elements in Gravity are almost above reproach, but ultimately, the experience of watching Ryan grab for objects in space is more compelling than her grasping for significance in her life.
-It's all effect and little affect.
+It’s all effect and little affect.

 The Toronto International Film Festival runs from September 5—15.